Why Modern Life Makes Qigong Practice Difficult

 Nicole Lee Qigong helps to regulate the nervous system and find emotional equilibrium.

-The reality is that there’s a frenetic energy that infiltrates our lives, it seeps in from the fast-paced norms of our modern society.
-There’s a habitual aversion to slowing down which is reinforced by the constant pursuit of productivity and efficiency over the profound benefits of presence and being-ness.
+The reality is that there’s a frenetic energy that infiltrates our lives.
+It seeps in from the fast-paced norms of modern society.
+There is a habitual aversion to slowing down, reinforced by the constant pursuit of productivity and convenience over the deeper benefits of presence and being.
+When life moves at this pace, attention rarely settles.
+The mind is continually pulled outward, and it becomes difficult to feel a sense of alignment and congruency.

 Qigong helps us to balance stress and tension.